-There are six basic behaviors that will automatically necessitate discipline from the Principal or Headmaster.
-Those behaviors are:

-- 1. Disrespect shown to any staff member.
-The staff member will be the judge of whether or not disrespect has been shown. - 2.
-Dishonesty in any situation while at school, including lying, cheating, and stealing. - 3.
-Rebellion (e.g. outright disobedience in response to instructions). - 4.
-Fighting (e.g. striking in anger with the intention to harm another student). - 5.
-Obscene language, including taking the name of the Lord in vain. - 6.
+- a.
+There are six basic behaviors that will automatically necessitate discipline from the headmaster/administrator (versus the teacher and/or other staff).
+Those behaviors are: - i.
+High handed Disrespect shown to any staff member.
+The staff member will be the judge of whether or not disrespect has been shown and if it was high handed. - ii.
+Dishonesty in any situation while at school, including lying, cheating, and stealing. - iii.
+High handed Rebellion, (e.g., outright disobedience in response to instructions). - iv.
+Fighting, (e.g. striking in anger with the intention to harm another student). - v.
+High handed obscene, vulgar, or profane language, as well as taking the name of the Lord in vain.
+This includes hateful language that strikes at a person's value as an image bearer of the LORD God.
+(Mth.
+5:21-22) - vi.
 Gossip, rumor or talk of a personal, sensational or intimate nature.
 Trivial talk or writing about another individual.